apache/opendal/website/docs/contributing/reference/setup_gpg.md

 │                                                      │
 │       <OK>                              <Cancel>     │
 └──────────────────────────────────────────────────────┘
-# key generatio[n will be done after your inputting the key with the following output
+# key generation will be done after your inputting the key with the following output
 gpg: key E49B00F626B marked as ultimately trusted
 gpg: revocation certificate stored as '/Users/hulk/.gnupg/openpgp-revocs.d/F77B887A4F25A9468C513E9AA3008E49B00F626B.rev' public and secret key created and signed.